dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/sql_database.md

 Here, we use the `mysql` and `pymysql` dialects to set up an SSL connection to a server, with all information taken from the [SQLAlchemy docs](https://docs.sqlalchemy.org/en/14/dialects/mysql.html#ssl-connections).

-1. To enforce SSL on the client without a client certificate you may pass the following DSN:
+1. To enforce SSL on the client without a client certificate, you may pass the following DSN:

    ```toml
    sources.sql_database.credentials="mysql+pymysql://root:<pass>@<host>:3306/mysql?ssl_ca="